The following article is an excerpt from "A Book of Bible Study"

 How contrary this scenario is to the world’s thinking and understanding.
 Most people would have considered the rich man to be blessed by God because of the many advantages he enjoyed in life, while they considered Lazarus to be under some sort of curse because of the afflictions and poverty he endured.

-The Scripture says that Lazarus was laid at the rich man’s gate, and so it is apparent that he was not even able to walk, or to otherwise get around on his own.
+The Scripture says that Lazarus was laid at the rich man’s gate to beg, and so it is apparent that he was not even able to walk, or to otherwise get around on his own.
 He was dependent upon others to take him wherever he needed to go.
 Since he was laid at the rich man’s gate to beg, “longing to be fed with the crumbs which were falling from the rich man’s table”, it is again apparent that the extent of his infirmities was so severe that he was not able to work at anything by which he could have earned money to provide for himself.
 Added to these infirmities he was also “covered with sores”, which the dogs came and licked.
 One could imagine that he seemed repulsive to all who saw him.

 The rich man by contrast lived a life filled with “good things” in that he lived in luxury every day, having received many benefits in life.
 By the world’s way of thinking, many would consider the “good things” enjoyed by the rich man to be evidence of God’s acceptance of him and His approval of the life he lived, but such was not the case.